 Jurisdiction – Where is TunnelBear located?

 TunnelBear is unfortunately located in Toronto, Canada’s unsafe jurisdiction, which just so happens to be a member of the much-hated five-eye alliance.
 If you don’t know, five eyes is an alliance that conducts and shares surveillance information on everyday folks like you and me.
 To know about the consequences of choosing a VPN located in five eyes, nine eyes, and 14 eyes territories, read our exclusive guide.

 Security – Is TunnelBear safe?

 Yes, TunnelBear is safe to use.
 In fact, on the security front, TunnelBear offers a decent array of features.
 To start, TunnelBear offers 256-military grade encryption.
 TunnelBear also offers a comprehensive list of tunneling protocols like OpenVPN, IPsec, and IKEv2, which is seriously impressive.
-Personally, I recommend TunnelBear’s OpenVPN protocol as it the most secure option you can use.
+Personally, I recommend TunnelBear’s OpenVPN protocol as it is the most secure option you can use.

 Does TunnelBear keep logs?